kllarena07/tailtalk/README.md

 ```
 3. Use the `tcptalk` command

 The `tcptalk` command takes an argument of [username] [ip_address] [-p port].
-This command will not be exported globally unless you add it to your PATH.
+This command will not be exported globally until you add it to your PATH.

 Examples:
 - `tcptalk alice` connects to 0.0.0.0:2133